Stecklert1/stecklert1.github.io/README.md

 It is from this point that all embeddings of the tokenized text will be fed forward to the DistilBERT transformer model.
 DistilBERT is a 'distilled' version of the BERT model.
 The original BERT model contains 12 layers and around 110 million parameters.
 It is trained to use two unsupervised prediction tasks: Mask Language Model (MLM) and Next Sentence Prediction (NSP).
 MLM is used to predict masked words in a sentence, while NSP is used to predict if two sentences follow each other.
 It is with this that BERT achieves maximum performance while doing various NLP tasks.

 In contrast, DistilBERT contains only 6 layers and around 60 million parameters.
 Rather than using unsupervised training, it uses distilled knowledge from the BERT model.
 The larger BERT model is used to supervise the training of the DistilBERT.
-The distilBERT model learns to mimic the BERT model's behavior and probabilities, retaining most of its performance while being significantly smaller.DistilBERT also retains about 97% of BERT's language understanding capabilities while being 40% smaller and 60% faster at inference time.
+The DistilBERT model learns to mimic the BERT model's behavior and probabilities, retaining most of its performance while being significantly smaller.
+DistilBERT also retains about 97% of BERT's language understanding capabilities while being 40% smaller and 60% faster at inference time.
 It also does not have the NSP objective during its training.
 It instead primarily focuses on the MLM loss and cosine embedding loss (to align hidden state representations) from the teacher model.
 This means it might be slightly less performant on tasks that heavily rely on understanding sentence relationships, but this is often a minor trade-off for its efficiency gains.

  <img width="850" height="412" alt="image" src="https://github.com/user-attachments/assets/78d157d4-bfe5-480e-af91-be56364d9a77" />